 Google Maps - a default map and navigation application for Android phones and tablets; also available for Apple iOS devices.
 When set as preferred navigation app, Google Maps will launch in response to navigate buttons next to stop coordinates, its address and route.

-OsmAnd Maps & Navigation for Android devices - an open source map and navigation application based on OpenStreetMap (OSM) map data.
+OsmAnd Maps & Navigation - an open source map and navigation application for Android and Apple iOS devices based on OpenStreetMap (OSM) map data.
 All the main functionality works both online and offline.
 Offered as both free (limited number of map downloads) and a moderately-priced paid version.
-In order to launch OsmAnd Maps & Navigation from Furkot, set the preferred app to Default Map App in the Navigation Apps and use the navigate button next to exact coordinates for the most reliable results.
-If you export a GPX file from Furkot you can open it via File Browser or Dropbox or you can copy it to the
+In order to launch Android version of OsmAnd Maps & Navigation from Furkot, set the preferred app to Default Map App in the Navigation Apps and use the navigate button next to exact coordinates for the most reliable results.
+If you export a GPX file from Furkot on an Android device, you can open it via File Browser or Dropbox or you can copy it to the

 Regardless of the phone, we would like Furkot to work with other map and navigation apps but we cannot test them all.
 You can help by testing apps you have installed on your phone following these instructions for Android or Apple iOS devices.